prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 }
 ```

-Here the sources contains all the tables (irrespective of connector) of that JoinNode, filters contains all the predicate of that JoinNode.
-Now we completed the flattening of JoinNode.
+Here the sources contain all the tables (irrespective of connector) of that JoinNode, filters contain all the predicate of that JoinNode.
+Now we have completed the flattening of JoinNode.

 5. Use MultiJoinNode to group Jdbc Tables based on connector name